eliminmax/colortest/README.md

 * x86_64 assembly (NASM Intel-style syntax, 64-bit Linux System calls)
 * Zig

+For instructions on how to run any specific implementation on Debian GNU/Linux 12 (Bookworm), see HOW_TO_RUN.md.
+All languages have been run in a Debian 12 Podman container with the instructions in that document.

 I am experienced with some of those languages, and others I learned barely enough to implement this program as I was working on them.

 ## Questions and Answers